 The secret to getting the blocks lined up perfectly is to rotate the center block 1/4 turn so the seams will nest together.
 Sew the blocks and press towards the outside where you have fewer seams.

-Give the runner a quick press and them make your quilt sandwich layering the quilt top you just made, batting and a piece of backing.
+Give the runner a quick press and then make your quilt sandwich by layering the quilt top you just made, batting, and a piece of backing.

 Small runners like this are perfect for straight-line quilting with a walking foot (or a regular foot if you either don’t have a walking foot or it’s too much of a pain to switch feet).